bloomberg/bde/benchmarks/allocators/readme.txt

 Q2: What is the effect of building with "-flto"?
 A2: The entire source code of the BDE library, ".h" and ".cpp" files alike, are visible to the compiler when generating code.
-Effectively all code used in the program, except libc and parts libc++, are "as if" defined inline.
+Effectively all code used in the program, except libc and parts of libc++, are "as if" defined inline.

 Q3: Why do these depend on recent clang++ and libc++?